 Indeed, one of his last journal entries dictates a sickness caused by “pot[ato] seed.”

 Another suggestion was that McCandless was killed by mold.
-This theory states that the poisonous seeds had been improperly stored in a damp environment and they eventually and painfully killed him after he ate them.
+This theory states that the poisonous seeds had been improperly stored in a damp environment.
 Other poisons and toxins have also been put forth as explanations, though no definitive conclusion has been reached.

-In them, the physical deterioration of Chris McCandless is obvious, though the intent behind them is not.
-His body was wasting away, evidently right before his eyes, yet he continued in solitude, only asking for help at the last possible time.
+In them, the physical deterioration of Chris McCandless is obvious.
+His body was wasting away, yet he appeared to be smiling and continued to live in solitude, only asking for help at the last possible moment.

 In the end, despite the numerous investigations, we’re still not entirely sure how McCandless died and what he thought about during his final moments.
 Did he miss his family?
 Did he realize he put himself in this situation?

 McCandless’ story continues to inspire interest even decades after his death, highlighted by the 2007 film Into The Wild.